-VLA1553 is currently the only chikungunya vaccine candidate in clinical development showing fully sustained titers one year after a single vaccination, through the accelerated approval.
+Valneva SE's VLA1553 is currently the only chikungunya vaccine candidate in clinical development, showing fully sustained titers 1 year after a single vaccination.

 VLA-1553 Chikungunya Vaccine Indication

-Chikungunya is a mosquito-borne viral disease caused by the chikungunya virus, a Togaviridae virus, transmitted by Aedes mosquitoes, says the US Centers for Disease Control and Prevention.
 The Chikungunya virus causes clinical illness in 72-92 percent of infected humans around 4 to 7 days after an infected mosquito bite.
-Complications resulting from the disease include visual, neurological, heart and gastrointestinal manifestations; fatalities have been reported (case fatality rates of 0.1% to 4.9% from epidemics) in elderly patients at higher risk.
+Complications resulting from the disease include visual, neurological, heart, and gastrointestinal manifestations; fatalities have been reported (case fatality rates of 0.1% to 4.9% from epidemics) in elderly patients at higher risk.

 VLA-1553 Chikungunya Vaccine Dosage

 VLA1553 is administered intramuscularly.
 At professional clinical trial centers in Illinois and Alabama, USA, healthy volunteers aged 18–45 years were randomly assigned (1:1:2) to one of three escalating dose groups (low dose 3·2 × 10^3 per 0·1 mL; medium dose 3·2 × 10^4 per 1 mL; or high dose 3·2 × 10^5 50% tissue culture infection dose per 1 mL) and received a single-shot immunization on day 0.

 Individuals in all groups were revaccinated with the highest dose on either month 6 or 12 and followed up for 28 days after revaccination.